zephyrproject-rtos/zephyr/doc/porting/board_porting.rst

 .. note::

-    As of writing, there are plans to remove ``option env`` from the C tools as well.
+    ``option env`` has been removed from the C tools in Linux 4.18 as well.

 The following Kconfig extensions are available:

-- The ``gsource`` statement, which includes each file matching a given wildcard pattern.
+- The ``source`` statement supports glob patterns and includes each matching file.
+A pattern is required to match at least one file.

   Consider the following example:

   .. code-block:: none

-      gsource "foo/bar/*/Kconfig"
+      source "foo/bar/*/Kconfig"

   If the pattern ``foo/bar/*/Kconfig`` matches the files :file:`foo/bar/baz/Kconfig` and :file:`foo/bar/qaz/Kconfig`, the statement